Hagerman National Wildlife Refuge Hiking Trails

 5.7 Miles, Down and Back, Mostly Gravel, Easy

-Beginning with beautiful Deaver Pond and ending with Meadow Pond--two miles in-- this is one of the refuge's favorite trails.
-Come in June when the American Lotus flowers (right) are in bloom on the water.
+Begin with beautiful Deaver Pond and enjoy Meadow Pond two miles in: this is one of the refuge's favorite trails.
+Come in July when the American Lotus flowers are in bloom on the water.

 Road To Crow Hill Trail by Jon Fischer